 What Leaders Do Wrong When Delegating

-But many leaders have the best of intentions when it comes to being a successful delegator, only to be held back by themselves and subpar delegation skills.
+Many leaders have the best of intentions when it comes to being a successful delegator, only to be held back by themselves and subpar delegation skills.
 Here’s what leaders do wrong when delegating a task.
-And here are some ways they can learn how to delegate work better and build a team of empowered employees:
+And here are some ways they can learn how to delegate better and build a team of empowered employees:

 1. Leaders don’t express confidence and empower their people.
 Instead, by building their employees up and using esteem to close out delegation conversations, managers can build confidence in their people.